Information & Positions for TA's in Biological Sciences -- 2016-2017

 In general, TA's do whatever the instructor needs to keep the class going.
 This can involve (among other things) maintaining web sites, copying articles, grading exams and/or homework assignments, running recitations or conducting labs.
 The following details are intended to indicate which tasks are usually done by the TA's in specific courses.
 In most cases, the descriptions were written in consultation with the current instructor or TA.
 In any particular semester, TA's in any given course may be expected to do somewhat more or less than is indicated.
 The estimates of the hours it takes to do the various TA jobs was obtained from the TA’s of previous years.

 The description above is from the instructor’s or the ‘teaching’ point of view.
 There is also the student’s or the ‘learning’ point of view.
-Looking at it from the receiving end (the students’ position), the TA does whatever the students need to help them learn the material.
+Looking at it from the receiving end (the students’ position), the TA does whatever the students need to help them learn the material and do well on the assignments.
 In addition to running the regular recitation and/or lab sessions, this can involve holding review sessions & office hours, making handouts, and answering email questions.
 In other words, generally acting as a coach and filling in the breach between the expectations of the instructor and those of the student.

 Feedback from former TA’s indicates that the most successful TA’s – the ones who enjoy it the most – are the ones who put the most into it and treat it as an opportunity, not a burden.
 To quote a graduate student who has finished her teaching: